STRATEGY IS CRITICAL

 A DOCUMENTED CONTENT MARKETING PLAN

-You need the strongest and most clearly documented content marketing plan that you can put together.
+You need the strongest and most clearly documented content marketing plan you can put together.
+Without one, your content creation activities are no more than boats bobbing on a sea.

 Putting together a documented content marketing plan takes time and commitment.
-Once you get going, however, it's not that difficult.
+Once you get going, it's not that difficult though.
 The process is satisfying and the creative element is fun.

-And it saves you time and wasted resources exponentially over the medium to long term.
+And it saves you time and wasted resources exponentially in the long run.

 MONITOR THE COMPETITIVE LANDSCAPE

-As an organization, you always want to be aware of what your competition is doing in terms of products and services and how the marketplace is changing in response to customer need.
+As an organization, you always want to be aware of what your competition is doing and how the marketplace is changing in response to customer need.

-This holds equally true from a content perspective.
-Look at what content your competitors are producing, and draw inspiration from the best practice you encounter.
-By the same token, pay attention to what isn't available and what content opportunities exist.
+This also holds true from a content perspective.
+Look at what content your competitors are producing, and draw inspiration from the best practice you see.
+Pay attention to what isn't available and what content opportunities exist.

 Being aware of your competitors is a sensible thing as long as it informs your own progress and doesn't get in your way.
 Build your business and your content assets with passion and focus.
 Monitor and learn from the competition but don't lose ground because you are looking over your shoulder too often or too long.